 A debt-to-income ratio above 36 percent could indicate added risk.
 You may have a harder time repaying the debt if you face an unexpected financial challenge.
 You may want to reconsider taking on additional debt.

-If you have a sense of how the debt will impact your other obligations, income, and savings, you likely have the information you need to move ahead.
+If you have a sense of how the debt will impact your other expenses, income, and savings, you likely have the information you need to move ahead.

-If you haven’t fully considered how debt fits into your financial plan, it may be wise to get advice about creating an overall financial strategy.
+If you haven’t fully considered how debt fits into your financial plan or don't have a plan to pay it off, it may be wise to create an overall financial strategy.
 Consider the different affects taking on debt can have on your finances.

-Finding an interest rate that is a fraction of a percent lower can save you thousands of dollars over the course of a loan.
+Finding an interest rate that's a fraction of a percent lower can save you thousands of dollars over the course of a loan.
 Research interest rates to see what your options are.